bcdev/zappend/docs/howdoi.md

 ### Error `Target parent directory does not exist`

 For security reasons, `zappend` does not create target directories automatically.
-You should make sure the parent directory exist before calling `zappend`.
+You should make sure the parent directory exists before calling `zappend`.

 ### Error `Target is locked`